 Does your publisher already have books in their portfolio that are similar to yours?
 You can look at their website to see which similar books they have published.

-Once you've done this, clearly list out the differences between those books and yours.
+Once you’ve done this, clearly list the differences between those books and yours.

-11. Sales pitch (Another key element in any book proposal template)
+11. Sales pitch (Another key element in any book proposal)

 This section is all about highlighting how your book will sell.
-Share bullet points or key areas that you think will be the strongest selling platforms and angles for your book.
+So, share bullet points or key areas that you think will be the strongest selling platforms and angles for your book.

 12. Opportunities for bulk sales

 Do you have a business or platform outside of being an author where you can pursue bulk sales?
-Bulk sales can provide an opportunity for large quantities of your book to be sold at once.
+Bulk sales can allow large quantities of your book to be sold at once.

 This also gives the publisher an idea of how you can personally contribute to the sales of your book.